serverless/serverless/docs/guide/provider-account-setup.md

 **Attach Policy**
 5. In the next screen, search for and select **AdministratorAccess** then click **Attach**

+### Signing up for an AWS Subscription

+Most AWS services require you to have a credit card set up, otherwise you can't deploy your resources and the following error message will appear:

+`AWS Access Key Id needs a subscription for the service`

+If you created a new AWS account make sure that a credit card is set up for the account.

 ### Setting the AWS API Key & Secret

 To start using Serverless and access the AWS API you need to set the AWS API Access Key & Secret.